-Base salary is an important element of compensation for the Named Executive Officers because it provides the executives with a specified minimum level of cash compensation which we believe is important to attracting and retaining the executives.
-When determining the amount of each Named Executive Officer's base salary, we consider competitive pay practices, individual performance and/or promotions, level and scope of responsibility, experience and internal pay equity.
-However, we do not use a formula or assign a particular weight to any one factor in determining base salary levels.
-Rather, the determination of base salary levels is subjective, and the board of directors and organization and compensation committee sets salaries at levels it believes in its judgment are reasonably competitive.

-In February 2011, base salaries for the Named Executive Officers were reviewed by us and were increased from between 3.5% to 8% based on competitive considerations.
-The base salary earned by each Named Executive Officer during 2011 is reported below in the Summary Compensation Table.
+Base salary is the initial building block of compensation for the NEOs because it provides the executives with a specified minimum level of cash compensation which we believe is important to attract and retain executives.
+We determine base salary by considering competitive pay practices, cost of labor and compensation trends, individual performance and promotions, level and scope of responsibility, experience and internal pay equity.
+However, we do not use a formula or assign a particular weight to any one factor.
+Rather, the determination of base salary levels is subjective, and we set base salaries that we believe are reasonably competitive.
+In February 2014, we reviewed the base salaries of the NEOs and increased them by 3.5% to 4.5%.
+We considered a number of factors in determining Dr. Gergel's initial base salary as part of his new hire compensation package, including peer group company data for similar executive roles, the compensation he received at his prior employer, internal pay equity, as well as our evaluation of his relevant skills and experience and the competitive nature of the market for such skills and experience.
+The base salary earned by each NEO during 2014 is reported below in the Summary Compensation Table.